yarhon/YarhonRouteGuardBundle/README.md

 * getRequestUri
 * getUri

-## Sensio FrameworkExtraBundle limitations
+## Runtime variables limitations

-#### In short
+### In short

-Sensio FrameworkExtraBundle allows to use user-defined variables as arguments to authorization tests ("subject" argument or variables in `ExpressionLanguage` expressions).

-If you are using some variable that is supposed to be resolved from Request attributes, and this variable is not a part of route parameters (route variables + defaults), RouteGuard would not be able to resolve it and will throw an exception.
+If you are using authorization tests with runtime variables supposed to be resolved from Request attributes, and these variables are not a part of route parameters (route variables + defaults), RouteGuard would not be able to resolve them and will throw an exception.

-#### Details

-See `Sensio\Bundle\FrameworkExtraBundle\Request\ArgumentNameConverter`.
-Variables could be taken from:
-* Request attributes
-* Controller arguments (that can be resolved from different sources, including Request attributes).
+### In details

+Test providers may provide authorization test that require runtime variables (basically, controller arguments).
+To resolve these variables, RouteGuard introduces `Yarhon\RouteGuardBundle\Controller\ArgumentResolver`.
+It mimics Symfony's `Symfony\Component\HttpKernel\Controller\ArgumentResolver`, but resolves controller arguments from the route context (`Yarhon\RouteGuardBundle\Routing\RouteContextInterface` instance).

+Like Symfony's `ArgumentResolver`, it uses an array of `Yarhon\RouteGuardBundle\Controller\ArgumentResolver\ArgumentValueResolverInterface` instances to delegate resolving to the specific resolver.
+They all work just like their Symfony's prototypes except handling of Request attributes.

-Request attributes are initially set from the route parameters (route variables + defaults).
+In Symfony, Request attributes are initially set from the route parameters (route variables + defaults).
 See `Symfony\Component\HttpKernel\EventListener\RouterListener::onKernelRequest`.

-However, in Symfony, Request attributes are used more widely as just route parameters - they are used as implicit "information exchange point" between different components.
+But besides, in Symfony, Request attributes are used more widely as just route parameters - they are used as implicit "information exchange point" between different components.

 In turn, RouteGard can't use any Request attributes, other than those that came from parameters of the route being checked.
-Usage of attributes of the current Request could be irrelevant to this route.
+Using other attributes of the current Request could be irrelevant to that route.

+In RouteGuard, Request attributes for particular route are created by `Yarhon\RouteGuardBundle\Routing\RequestAttributesFactory`.
+It returns resolved route parameters (route variables + defaults).
-Additionally, unlike standard flow, RouteGuard doesn't add special "_route" attribute and removes "_controller" attribute from Request attributes - so they can't be used as authorization test arguments too.
+Also, unlike standard flow, `RequestAttributesFactory` doesn't add special "_route" attribute and removes "_controller" parameter from route parameters - so they can't be used as runtime variables too.

+Finally, RouteGuard doesn't support controller arguments conversion provided by
+@ParamConverter annotation of Sensio FrameworkExtraBundle - it would use unconverted argument value, that could lead to unexpected results.

+Note, that ParamConverter can be involved implicitly, if `auto_convert` option of FrameworkExtraBundle is set to `true` and controller argument is type hinted by one of the ParamConverter supported types (by default, they are `DateTimeInterface` and Doctrine entity classes).

-## Troubleshooting
+## Sensio FrameworkExtraBundle limitations

-If you are facing problem(s), described above, you can add controller(s) triggering it to the list of ignored ones.

-Feel free to contact the author with any undescribed problems / bugs.
+Sensio FrameworkExtraBundle allows to use user-defined runtime variables in authorization tests ("subject" argument of @IsGranted annotation or variables in @Security annotation expression).

+Thus, limitations described in [Runtime variables limitations](#runtime-variables-limitations) are applicable to authorization tests from Sensio FrameworkExtraBundle.

 # Under the hood

+## Collecting data

-RouteGuard collects all authorization tests in compile time, at cache warmup.
+RouteGuard collects all authorization tests and required metadata (route metadata and controller metadata) in compile time, at cache warmup.
-Entry point: `Yarhon\RouteGuardBundle\CacheWarmer\AccessMapCacheWarmer`.
+Entry point: `Yarhon\RouteGuardBundle\Cache\AuthorizationCacheWarmer`.

-Tests are collected by `Yarhon\RouteGuardBundle\Security\AccessMapBuilder` and stored in `Yarhon\RouteGuardBundle\Security\AccessMap`.
+Authorization tests and metadata are stored in PSR-6 caches.

+Authorization tests for particular route are collected by `Yarhon\RouteGuardBundle\Security\TestProvider\ProviderAggregate`, which iterates through all registered test providers (instances of `Yarhon\RouteGuardBundle\Security\TestProvider\ProviderInterface`).

+`ProviderInterface::getTests()` method returns test bag (instance of `Yarhon\RouteGuardBundle\Security\Test\AbstractTestBagInterface`), that contains tests (instances of `Yarhon\RouteGuardBundle\Security\Test\TestInterface`).

+Built-in test providers:
+* SymfonyAccessControlProvider.
+Reads `access_control` rules of Symfony SecurityBundle.
+  Returns test bag with instances of `Yarhon\RouteGuardBundle\Security\Test\SymfonyAccessControlTest`.
+* SensioExtraProvider.
+Reads `@IsGranted` and `@Security` annotations of Sensio FrameworkExtraBundle.
+  Returns test bag with instances of `Yarhon\RouteGuardBundle\Security\Test\SensioExtraTest`.

+## Route authorization

-Each authorization rules provider is presented by two main classes:
+Route authorization is performed by `Yarhon\RouteGuardBundle\Security\RouteAuthorizationChecker` service.
-* Test provider - collects authorization tests at compile time.

-  Interface: `Yarhon\RouteGuardBundle\Security\TestProvider\TestProviderInterface`.

-  It returns `Yarhon\RouteGuardBundle\Security\Test\AbstractTestBagInterface` instance, which in a simple case is a collection of
-  `Yarhon\RouteGuardBundle\Security\Test\TestArguments` instances.
-* Test resolver - resolves authorization tests bag (`AbstractTestBagInterface` instance) at runtime: resolves required runtime variables, etc.

-  Interface: `Yarhon\RouteGuardBundle\Security\TestResolver\TestResolverInterface`.

-  It returns a collection of resolved `TestArguments` instances, ready to be passed to the `Symfony\Component\Security\Core\Authorization\AuthorizationCheckerInterface`.
+It loads tests for a route, and then passes them to `Yarhon\RouteGuardBundle\Security\AuthorizationChecker\DelegatingAuthorizationChecker`.

+`DelegatingAuthorizationChecker` passes tests to supporting authorization checkers, depending on test instance class.

+Built-in authorization checkers:
+* SymfonySecurityAuthorizationChecker.
+Handles tests for Symfony's authorization checker (`Symfony\Component\Security\Core\Authorization\AuthorizationCheckerInterface`).
+  Tests should be instances of `Yarhon\RouteGuardBundle\Security\Test\AbstractSymfonySecurityTest`.

+SymfonySecurityAuthorizationChecker utilizes `Yarhon\RouteGuardBundle\Security\TestResolver\SymfonySecurityResolver` to resolve runtime variables.

 ## Symfony SecurityBundle details